Too Many Emails, Not Enough Time: 9 Proven Solutions for 2026

 | No | No | Unsubscribe immediately |

-According to HubSpot's 2025 State of Newsletters Report, 42% of newsletter professionals focus on industry-specific content, meaning you're likely getting redundant information from multiple sources.
-Consolidating to your top 5-10 newsletters can save 2-4 hours weekly.
+According to HubSpot's 2025 State of Newsletters Report, 42% of newsletter professionals focus on industry-specific content, meaning you are likely getting redundant information from multiple sources.
+Consolidating to your top 5-10 newsletters saves 2-4 hours weekly immediately and indefinitely.

 - Mental clarity: Your work inbox contains only actionable work emails

-- Reduced interruptions: Newsletters don't trigger notifications throughout the day
+- Reduced interruptions: Newsletters do not trigger notifications throughout the day

 - Easier batching: Check newsletter email once daily or less